julianlk522/julianlk.com/content/tech.md

         -   taxonomy
         -   etc.
 -   error messages are not always helpful or explicit
-    -   . e.g., when I accidentally .gitignore'd `themes/lugo/layouts/_default` and ran the build, Hugo gave a subtle one-line `WARN` log but proceeded to build the site with one working page out of six (because that page had a dedicated layout living outside the theme's `_default` folder)
+    -   . e.g., when I accidentally .gitignore'd `themes/lugo/layouts/_default` and ran the build, Hugo gave a subtle one-line `WARN` log and proceeded to build the site with 1/6 working pages (because that page had a dedicated layout living outside the theme's `_default` folder)

 #### Wezterm (terminal emulator)